Certified Pilot Cars, LLC

 Isn't a law enforcement escort just as good as a civilian escort?

-A: We have been escorting oversize loads in & out of the Florida Keys since
+A: We have been escorting oversize loads in and out of the Florida Keys since

-Certified Pilot Cars, LLC specializes in offering pilot cars to
+Certified Pilot Cars, LLC specializes in escorting oversize loads

 Click here for a detailed map of the Florida Keys.